-Only stockholders of record at the close of business on the record date of April 18, 2023 are entitled to receive notice of the Annual Meeting and to vote the shares of our common stock that they held on that date.
-As of April 18, 2023, there were 53,398,353 shares of common stock issued and outstanding.
+Only stockholders of record at the close of business on the record date of April 1, 2024 are entitled to receive notice of the Annual Meeting and to vote the shares of our common stock that they held on that date.
+As of April 1, 2024, there were 68,308,405 shares of common stock issued and outstanding.
 Each share of common stock is entitled to one vote on each matter properly brought before the Annual Meeting.
-A complete list of registered stockholders will be available to stockholders of record during the Annual Meeting for examination at www.virtualshareholdermeeting.com/ARVN2023.
+A list of registered stockholders as of the close of business on the record date will be available for examination by any stockholder for any purpose germane to the Annual Meeting for a period of at least 10 days prior to the Annual Meeting.
+If you wish to view this list, please contact our corporate secretary at Arvinas, Inc., 5 Science Park, 395 Winchester Ave., New Haven, CT 06511 Attention: Corporate Secretary.